osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 where `<X>` is the total amount of memory (in MB) you want to allow jobs to use.

-Both options are necessary for optimal behavior.

-Note that the above command will allocate 100 MB more memory to the container; the reasons are detailed below.

 The `MEMORY` environment variable will tell HTCondor not to offer more than the given amount of memory to jobs;
 the `--memory` argument will tell Docker to kill the container if its total memory usage exceeds the given number.

+Both options are necessary for optimal behavior.

+!!! tip "Allocating additional memory"
-HTCondor will place jobs on hold if they exceed their requested memory, but it may not notice high memory usage immediately.
+    Note that the above command will allocate 100 MB more memory to the container HTCondor will place jobs on hold if they exceed their requested memory, but it may not notice high memory usage immediately.
     In addition, non-job processes (such as HTCondor and crond) also use some amount of memory.
     Therefore it is important to give the container some extra room.